benjkedl/HTMLpymaceuticals/README.md

+I Got this webpage format from the below github repository.
+I just took their landing page format and adjusted it to my needs.
+For this project, I used the Pymaceuticals datasets and graphs to make my website.

 # [Start Bootstrap - Landing Page](https://startbootstrap.com/template-overviews/landing-page/)

 [Landing Page](http://startbootstrap.com/template-overviews/landing-page/) is a multipurpose landing page template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).